The first Mars settlers

 It was so fulfilling and easy to focus and to not see the passing of time.
 I had arrived.

-I met a few of the most incredible people I’ve ever met.
+I met a couple of the most incredible people I’ve ever met.
 I learned so much about the restorative power of communities and now I can’t see my life without them.
 Everything looks so much clearer after I waited for the ripples to dissipate.

 I left my castle.
 I saw an old man, a sick man and a dying man.
 And now I can’t go back to it.